MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

 ### Task 2: Create a native plugin

-In this task, you create a native function plugin that can convert an amount from a base currency currency to a target currency.
+In this task, you create a native function plugin that can convert an amount from a base currency to a target currency.

 1. Return to your Visual Studio Code project.